TrevisanGMW/gt-tools/docs/README.md

 <p><b>What is fSpy: </b>
-<br>fSpy is a fantastic software that allows you to quickly and easily create a 3D camera match.
-The files created with it can easily be imported in Blender, but not in Maya.
-That's what this script aims to address.
+<br>fSpy is a fantastic software that allows you to quickly and easily create a 3D camera match.<br>The files created with it can easily be imported in Blender, but not in Maya.
+That's what this script aims to address.<br>
 <br>You can find more information and a tutorial on their website: <a href="https://fspy.io/">https://fspy.io/</a></p>